livewires/audio-production/setup-guide.md

 If you are not using Windows, you will need to download Reaper from [here](https://www.reaper.fm/download.php) and follow the instructions to install it.

-You will also need to download and extract the projects.zip file
+You will also need to download and extract the projects.zip file from the link given above

 (+ install reverb plugin?)